 Does an Advent wreath have 4 or 5 candles?

 Traditionally, a Christmas Advent wreath will have four candles.
-However, sometimes, a fifth candle is added in the middle.
-This candle it most usually lit on Christmas Day to celebrate the birth of Jesus.
+However, sometimes, a fifth additional candle is added in the middle.
+This candle it most usually lit on Christmas Day in celebration of the birth of Christ on Christmas Day.

-I will show you below how I added a fifth candle in the middle, making it a little taller for our DIY Advent wreath and own interpretation of the Advent wreath.
+I will show you below how I added a fifth candle in the center of the wreath, making it a little taller for our DIY Advent wreath and own interpretation of the Advent wreath.

 What does a wreath symbolize?